Nexis-Network/homepage/content/docs/community/contribution-guide.md

 1. Edit files directly on GitHub.
 2. Fork the [neondatabase/website](https://github.com/neondatabase/website) repository, create a branch for your changes, and submit a pull request.

-If you prefer the first option, which is great for edits and small updates, there is an **Edit this page** link at the bottom of each Exzo Network documentation page.
+If you prefer the first option, which is great for edits and small updates, there is an **Edit this page** link at the bottom of each Nexis Network documentation page.

 ![GitHub edit this page link](/docs/community/edit_this_page.png)